Class Teachers: Mrs Billins (Mon-Wed), Mr Handy (Thurs-Fri)

 What to bring to the classroom

-The children may also bring in a few coloured pencils in a small pencil-case, if they wish.
+The children may also bring in coloured pencils and felt tips in a small pencil-case, if they wish.

 Numeracy

 How can you help at home?
-The great majority of the children in Year 3 are enjoying using Times-Table Rockstars regularly, and this is being reflected in their learning of the tables.
-They are showing good progress, and some are on track to learn all their tables to 12x by the end of the term.
-Well Done!
+The great majority of the children in the school are enjoying using Times-Table Rockstars regularly, and this is reflected in their learning of the tables.
+We are expecting some of the Year 3 children to learn all their tables to 12x by the end of the year!
+We will be continuing the popular Thursday multiplication tables challenge; many of the children are enjoying the spirit of friendly competition; their hard work being rewarded with good progress..

-Please try to find opportunities to practise everyday maths in the real world: counting coins to find the correct amount working out the correct change; weighing ingredients using scales and reading the time on an analogue clock.
+Please try to find opportunities to practise everyday maths in the real world: counting coins to find the correct amount, working out the correct change; weighing ingredients using scales and reading the time on an analogue and digital clock.

 How can you help at home?
 Please ensure that your child reads aloud at least 4 times a week.
-This is absolutely vital if the children are to shine to their best ability; it is the biggest factor in how well your child progresses.
+This is absolutely vital if the children are to shine to their best ability; it is the biggest factor in how well your child progresses in almost every area of the curriculum.
 The children should bring in their reading record books every day, signed by an adult when they have read.
 Remember to colour in the stars on their bookmarks each time they have read, so the children can be presented with their reading certificates.

 Science